The Lincoln Singers

 The Southern Voices

-Founded by Margot Lampkin in February 2000, after repeated requests from students in her Beginner Choral Singing group at Adult Education in Hobart.
+Founded by Margot Lampkin in February 2000, after repeated requests from students in her Beginner Choral Singing group at Adult Education in Hobart, to create a Kingston choir.

 Originally the choir was called ‘The Kingston Singers’ but new groups in the area began with similar titles, so in 2008 the name was changed to ‘The Southern Voices’.